theVolary/feather/featherdoc/docs/communication.md

  - Allow users to send private messages directly to a single other user.
  - Allow two or more clients to communicate in private amongst themselves as an invitation-only group.

 There are two main channel-level configuration settings that enable all three scenarios.
 The simple one is `allowDirectMessaging` (defaulted to `false`), and when set to `true` will let clients send messages directly to other clients.
-These direct messages are only visible to the two clients involved (and of course the server).
+These direct messages are only visible to the clients involved (and of course the server).
 These messages are also governed by any other configuration you may have placed on the channel.
-Direct messaging comes with no inherent opt-in or opt-out process, so if you want to add an 'ignore this user' function, you'll have to implement the `message` handler on the server and track an ignore list yourself.
+Direct messaging comes with no inherent opt-in or opt-out process, so if you want to add an 'ignore this user' function, you'll have to implement the `message` handler on the server and track an ignore list yourself, or alternatively you could implement similar logic on the client side (using the channel specific `clientId` that's passed along with the `connection` events).

 The channel setting `allowGroups` (defaulted to false) lets you configure the channel to allow clients to create and join groups within the channel.
 The higher level channel constraints will still apply to groups (like allowed messages, etc.), but messages sent to a group will only propagate to clients that are active `members` of that group.
 This is how you could limit the message routing scope to a given page or URL as well as implement a private group chat feature for a chat widget.